bcgsc/pori_ipr_api/README.md

 WARNING: Using the `--database.hardMigrate` flag will overwrite any existing data in the database.
 This flag will not execute in production mode.

+To create *new* tables only, run with the `--database.migrate` flag only or `npm run migrate` with the appropriate environment flag set.